NSW South Coast beach and bushland — pet-friendly travelling territory

 New South Wales sits in an unusual sweet spot for travelling with a dog.
 The state has more kilometres of coastline than any other on Australia’s east, private holiday parks vastly outnumber national-park-only campgrounds, and most regional caravan parks accept dogs year-round — including stretches of the year when neighbouring beaches are open to off-leash exercise.

 The catch is the national parks themselves.
-Under NSW NPWS policy, dogs are prohibited from nearly every national-park campground, day-use area, and walking track in the state.
-That makes the private caravan park network — beachfront in the north, river-fed in the central west, alpine in the south — the practical inventory for dog owners.
-Every park listed below is a private operator that explicitly welcomes dogs.
+Under NSW NPWS policy, dogs are kept out of nearly every national-park campground, day-use area, and walking track in the state.
+So the private caravan parks — beachfront in the north, river-fed through the central west, alpine in the south — are where dog owners actually stay.
+Every park listed below is privately run and welcomes dogs.

 Pet policies vary park-by-park.
 Pet fees are usually $5–$15 per dog per night, with some operators charging a flat $25–$50 per stay; many parks waive the fee in low season.
 Most NSW parks honour the restricted-breed list in the NSW Companion Animals Act and may exclude additional breeds at the operator’s discretion.